FriskIsGit/teachers-and-students/README.md

 #### Notes
 The presence of mvn wrappers in the repository is to allow running the Maven project without having Maven installed and set on the path.
+#### It's prone to error, so it's recommended to have Maven installed